alabsi91/reanimated-color-picker/docusaurus/docs/API/InputWidget.md

 - The `defaultFormat` prop determines the initial color format for the input widget component.
 - It accepts one of the following values: `'HEX' | 'RGB' | 'HSL' | 'HWB' | 'HSV'`

+### `disableAlphaChannel`

+- This prop allows you to disable the alpha channel input.
+If set to true, the input widget will ignore the alpha channel and prevent users from setting the opacity of the selected color.
+- `type: boolean`
+- `default: false`

 ### `formats`

 - The `formats` prop determines which color formats are included in the input widget component and the order they appear when cycling through them.